Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 3. Axolotl

-The axolotl, also known as the Mexican salamander, is another interesting member of the animals with webbed feet group.
+The axolotl, also known as the Mexican salamander, is another interesting member of the group of animals with webbed feet.

-This unique amphibian has the ability to regenerate lost body parts, including limbs and spinal cord.
+This unique amphibian can regenerate lost body parts, including limbs and spinal cord.

 It spends its entire life underwater and has four stubby legs with webbed feet, which makes it an efficient swimmer.

-Unfortunately, the axolotl is on the list of endangered species due to habitat destruction and pollution.
+Unfortunately, the axolotl is on the endangered species list due to habitat destruction and pollution.

 However, scientists are studying their regeneration ability to learn more about how to help humans heal from injuries.